scrabbletank/farhome-rules/rulesdoc.md

 #### Assassinate
 *Requires 3 proficiency in 1 Handed weapons, 3 Dexterity, 9th Level*

-Once per turn, when making an 1 handed weapon attack against a creature you add 2 wound dice on crit.
+Once per turn, when making an 1 handed weapon attack against a creature you add 2 wound dice on a critical.

 #### Uncanny Dodge
 *Requires Agile, 10th Level*